LibraryCarpentry/library-python/_episodes/07-putting-it-all-together.md

 Up to this point, we have walked through tasks that are often involved in handling and processing data using the workshop ready partly cleaned
 files that we have provided.
-In this wrap-up exercise, we will perform many of the same tasks but start by doing some further cleaning of the dataset.
+In this consolidation exercise, we will perform many of the same tasks as before but start by doing some further cleaning of the dataset.
 This lesson also covers data visualization.

-As opposed to the previous ones, this lesson does not give step-by-step directions to each of the tasks.
+This lesson does not give step-by-step directions to each of the tasks.
 Use the lesson materials you've already gone through as well as the Python documentation to help you along.

 ## 1. Obtain data